Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations

 \subsection{Twinkle's Target Candidates}

 Twinkle will be placed in a 1200 km, sun-synchronous low-Earth orbit, with a 6am Local Time of Ascending Node (LTAN).
-The spacecraft's observational capabilities are restricted by the Field of Regard (FoR) (a 40 degree cone around the anti-Sun vector), solar \& lunar exclusion constraints and Earth obstruction across different seasons.\citep{2022SPIE12180E..33S}.
+The spacecraft's observational capabilities are restricted by the Field of Regard (FoR) (a 40 degree cone around the anti-Sun vector), solar \& lunar exclusion constraints and Earth obstruction across different seasons \citep{2022SPIE12180E..33S}.

-To systematically assess target observability, we employed the BSSL Twinkle Radiometric Tool to simulate observational noise for all confirmed exoplanets within Twinkle’s FOR possessing well-defined stellar and planetary parameters.
+To systematically assess target observability, we employed the BSSL Twinkle Radiometric Tool to simulate observational noise for all confirmed exoplanets within Twinkle’s FoR possessing well-defined stellar and planetary parameters.
 Planetary and stellar data from the NASA Exoplanet Archive are taken as input into the radiometric tool to simulate noise levels for single transits or eclipses at Twinkle’s maximum resolving power.
-For TESS Objects of Interest (TOIs) lacking direct planetary mass measurements and thus not able to be processed with Radiometric Tool, masses were estimated using the methodology described by \citet{2017ApJ...834...17C}.
-Approximately 200 TOIs within Twinkle’s FOR were subsequently excluded due to unavailable stellar mass data.
-Additionally, initial mass-radius relationships for gas giants between 8 and 22 Earth radii proved inconsistent with current empirical data.
+For TESS Objects of Interest (TOIs) lacking direct planetary mass measurements and thus not able to be processed with Radiometric Tool, masses were estimated using the \textit{Forecaster} tool \citep{2017ApJ...834...17C}.
+Approximately 200 TOIs within Twinkle’s FoR were subsequently excluded due to unavailable stellar mass data.
+Additionally, planets with radii between 8 and 22 Earth radii fall outside the calibrated range of \textit{Forecaster}, and the initial mass-radius relationships for gas giants proved inconsistent with current empirical data.
 Hence, planetary masses for these TOIs were recalculated based on a log-normal distribution fitted to known transiting exoplanet populations, as detailed in Figure~\ref{fig:mass_prediction} and further described in Appendix~\ref{sec:A_mass}.